olivemckenzie2003/leaflet-challenge/README.md

 Plot a second dataset on your map to illustrate the relationship between tectonic plates and seismic activity.
 You will need to pull in this dataset and visualize it alongside your original data.
 Data on tectonic plates can be found at https://github.com/fraxen/tectonicplates

-A few extra lines of code were added ma1nly in existing functions to parameters and in boby and function which were as follows:
+A few extra lines of code were added ma1nly in existing functions which were as follows:

-The the plates.json file contains tictonic plate data and is assigned to a variable plateUrl which is used with d3.json(plateUrl).then(function(plateData) ) to make a request query to the plates.json file for plates feature data
+The the PB2002_plates.json file contains tictonic plate data and is assigned to a variable plateUrl which is used with

 let plateUrl = "static/data/PB2002_plates.json"

+To make a request query to the plates.json file for plates feature data use

+d3.json(plateUrl).then(function(plateData)

 // Perform a GET request to the query URL d3.json(queryUrl).then(function(earthquakeData,) {